Skip to content

 We use error and performance reporting (Sentry) to collect crash logs, device and app version metadata and related diagnostic data to keep the App reliable and secure.

-The App may show ads through Google Mobile Ads.
-Google may use identifiers such as the advertising ID and technical data to deliver and measure ads.
-The merged Android manifest for the App may include permissions such as READ_PHONE_STATE where required or declared by the advertising SDK for fraud prevention or measurement.
-You can limit ad personalisation in your device settings where your platform allows it.
+The App may show ads through Google Mobile Ads (AdMob).
+Google may use identifiers such as the advertising ID, and technical data including your IP address, to deliver, personalise and measure ads.
+From around August 2026 Google may also use IP addresses for measurement and ad personalisation for users in the UK, the European Economic Area and Switzerland.
+We request non-personalised ads by defaultand apply a child-appropriate content rating, and in the UK/EEA/Switzerland we use Google's consent flow (Google User Messaging Platform) to obtain consent where required.
+The merged Android manifest for the App may include permissions such as READ_PHONE_STATEwhere required or declared by the advertising SDK for fraud prevention or measurement.
+You can limit ad personalisation in your device settings, and change your choice at any time from the App's privacy options.

-We store some data on your device (for example cached profile or check-ins before sync).
+We cache some data on your device (for example profile or check-ins before they sync to your account) so the App keeps working offline.
 If you enable reminders we schedule local notifications; content may be processed on-device.

 The Site is largely informational.
-Standard server or analytics logs from your host or CDN may include IP address, user agent and request metadata.
-We do not use the Site to collect the same structured wellness data as the App unless we clearly ask for it on a form.
+We use Google Analytics on the Site to understand aggregate traffic (for example pages viewed, approximate location derived from IP, browser type and referral source).
+Google may set cookies or use similar technologies, and may use your IP address for measurement, as described in Google's privacy policy and How Google uses information from sites or apps that use our services.
+Standard server or CDN logs may also include IP address, user agent and request metadata.
+We do not use the Site to collect the same structured wellbeing data as the App unless we clearly ask for it on a form.

 3. How we use information